Home | Trips | About Trips | Dates & Prices | About Us | Photos | Reservations | Contact Us

 Resident Killer Whales occur throughout British Columbia’s coastal waters, but in summer tend to prefer protected inshore waters.
 Based on association patterns, acoustics, movements, and genetic differences, two Resident Killer Whale communities of 19 pods are recognized along the west coast of British Columbia:

 1) Northern Resident community, which ranges through the BC coastal waters from roughly the midpoint of Vancouver Island north to southeast Alaska.
-This is the population of Killer whales that we typically encounter on our Johnstone Strait, Inside Passage lodge-based, and Mothership sea kayaking trips.
+This is the population of Killer whales that we typically encounter on our Johnstone Strait sea kayaking trips.

 2) Southern Resident community, which occupies waters off the southern half of Vancouver Island and Puget Sound in Washington State.